Limit of 90 minutes on pub and restaurant visits proposed

 Pubs reopening as restaurants would not need a restaurant licence to do so, the Government has said.

-This brings the total number of deaths from Covid-19 in the State to 1,709, and the total number of known cases to 25,334.
+This brings the number of deaths from Covid-19 in the State to 1,709, and the number of known cases to 25,334.